-The vast majority of our products are manufacturing at other sites than in Tettnang.
-In contrast to the situation at our headquarters, VAUDE has very little control over how water is dealt with in our upstream external supply chain.
+The vast majority of our products are manufacturing elsewhere than in our production facility in Tettnang.
+In contrast to the situation at our company headquarters, VAUDE has very little influence over how water is dealt with in our upstream supply chain.

 There continues to be a lack of legal provisions on the designation of water consumption in the manufacturing of outdoor products.

 VAUDE commissions independent producers to manufacturer its goods.
 "We are trying, in fact, to influence the parameters of the materials to be processed in light of conservative use of water such as by using the bluesign® standard."